• Skip to main content

 Healthcare Growth Partners (HGP) is a Houston, TX-based Investment Banking & Strategic Advisory firm exclusively focused on the transformational Health IT market.
 The firm provides Sell-Side Advisory, Buy-Side Advisory, Capital Advisory, and Pre-Transaction Growth Strategy services, functioning as the exclusive investment banking advisor to over 100 health IT transactions representing over $2 billion in value since 2007.

-Tagged With: Accenture, apple, Apple Watch, cancer, diabetes, Health IT, healthcare growth, Hospital Readmissions, M&A, medicare, Partners, Patient Monitoring, remote patient monitoring, sleep apnea, telehealth, Telehealth Services, Valencell, Wearables
+Tagged With: Accenture, apple, Apple Watch, cancer, diabetes, Health IT, healthcare growth, Hospital Readmissions, M&A, medicare, Partners, Patient Monitoring, remote patient monitoring, sleep apnea, Telehealth Services, Valencell, Wearables

 Get in-depth healthcare technology analysis and commentary delivered straight to your email weekly